Home > Analyses > Healthcare > Cigna Corporation

 Financial Ratios

-The table below presents key financial ratios for Cigna Corporation over the past five fiscal years, illustrating its profitability, valuation, liquidity, leverage, and operational efficiency:
+The following table presents key financial ratios for Cigna Corporation over the last five fiscal years, illustrating performance trends and financial health:

 Ratios20212022202320242025